 Yes, I know, I’m a wimp.

 “Ok,” said Chili, looking at me as if I was nuts, “But then let’s go soon, they’re hungry.”

 My visit had been extraordinary and I didn’t see any point in prolonging the inevitable or making my hosts wait.
-We said our goodbyes which consisted of a few waves and head nod and we walked to our jeep, leaving my goat (their goat) to its fate.
+We said our goodbyes, which consisted of a few waves and head nod, leaving my goat (their goat) to its fate.